TotalMiner/totalminer.github.io/lua/functions/other.md

 ### [teleport_all](other/teleport_all)*

-> Function undefined.
+> Teleport all actors in a cubic region.

 ### [tint_color](other/tint_color)*

-> Function undefined.
+> Set the global tint color.

 ### [tint_color_player](other/tint_color_player)*

-> Function undefined.
+> Set the context tint color.

 ### [toggle_switch](other/toggle_switch)*